 How do we collect information about you?

 Information is collected from parishioners who have booked to attend any Mass/event or from any existing parish database.
-Identified individuals may provide details of other people they have had contact with, who may in turn be asked for details of others they have had contact with.

 How will your information be used?